Chart Color Schemes

 Novar Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Novar Gardens had 79.8% houses and 20.2% other dwellings as per the latest Census, compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Novar Gardens was 39.8%, with mortgaged dwellings at 32.8% and rented ones at 27.4%.
+Novar Gardens' dwelling structure, as per the latest Census, was 79.8% houses and 20.2% other dwellings (semi-detached, apartments, 'other').
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Novar Gardens stood at 39.8%, with mortgaged dwellings at 32.8% and rented ones at 27.4%.
 The median monthly mortgage repayment was $2,060, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Novar Gardens was $165, lower than the national average of $375.
-Nationally, Novar Gardens' mortgage repayments were significantly higher at $2,060 compared to Australia's average of $1,863.
+Median weekly rent in Novar Gardens was recorded at $165, lower than Adelaide metro's $320.
+Nationally, Novar Gardens' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing